Ridzz23/cse15l-lab-reports/LabReport2.md

   ![Image](loggedIn.png)

-  # Part Three - What I have learned over the past 2 weeks
+  # Part Three - What I learnt over the past 2 weeks

   * In the lab session of week 2 I learned how to set up and connect to a computer remotely.
 We used the command `ssh
   <username>@ieng6.ucsd.edu` to establish a secure connection between our laptop and a computer in the cse basement.
 This allowed us to run